Ship Solutions, Not Slop

 Games

+I have a background in video games and I still play them.
 Some of my favourite games of all time include Final Fantasy VI, Super Mario 64, Resident Evil 4, and XCOM: Enemy Unknown.

 I've spent over ten years of my career working to produce outstanding user interfaces for big budget video games.
 Samples of my work are showcased below.